-(1) (a) Without prejudice to any other provisions of these regulations, no person shall carry, cause to be carried or in any manner be involved in the carriage of dangerous goods otherwise than in conformity with the provisions of Annex 18 and technical instructions for the carriage of dangerous goods issued from time to time by ICAO.
+- (1) (a) Without prejudice to any other provisions of these regulations, no person shall carry, cause to be carried or in any manner be involved in the carriage of dangerous goods unless the carriage of the dangerous goods is in conformity with - - (i) the provisions of Annex 18 of the Convention;

-(b) Every operator of an aircraft registered in Mauritius and flying for the purpose of public transport shall establish training programmes relating to the carriage of dangerous goods and such programmes shall be subject to the approval of the Authority.
+- (ii) the technical instructions of the carriage of dangerous goods issued from time to time by ICAO; and - (iii) a dangerous goods manual approved under regulation 65A. - (b) Every operator of an aircraft registered in Mauritius and flying for the purpose of public transport shall establish training programmes relating to the carriage of dangerous goods and such programmes shall be subject to the approval of the Authority. - (2) Any person who contravenes or permits the contravention of or fails to comply with any regulations made under the Civil Aviation Act, , relating to the carriage of dangerous goods shall commit an offence. - (3) The provisions of this regulation and of any other regulations made under the Act, relating to the carriage of dangerous goods, shall be additional to and not in derogation of regulation 64.

-(2) Any person who contravenes or permits the contravention of or fails to comply with any regulations made under the Civil Aviation Act, 1974, relating to the carriage of dangerous goods shall commit an offence.
+65A.
+Dangerous goods manual

-(3) The provisions of this regulation and of any other regulations made under the Act, relating to the carriage of dangerous goods, shall be additional to and not in derogation of regulation 64.
+- (1) No person shall use a dangerous goods manual for the purposes of these regulations, unless it is approved by the Authority. - (2) Every person who intends to use a dangerous goods manual for the purposes of these regulations shall make an application to the Authority in such form and manner as it may determine for the approval of the manual. - (3) An application made under paragraph (2) shall be accompanied by the appropriate fee specified in the Sixteenth Schedule. - (4) The Authority may grant or reject an application made under paragraph (2). - (5) The Authority shall not grant an application unless the manual is in conformity with the dangerous goods requirements issued by the Authority under regulation 135. - (6) Where the Authority grants an application made under paragraph (2), it shall issue a written approval, subject to such terms and conditions as it may determine.